Effective Cycling

 Effective Cycling is a trademarked cycling educational program designed by John Forester, which was the national education program of the League of American Wheelmen for a number of years until Forester withdrew permission for them to use the name.

 It is also the name of Forester's book (first published in 1976 and revised numerous times since then) on the topic.

 The program consists of textbooks and training courses (for both students and instructors) and a training video for students.
 The central teaching of the program is vehicular cycling practices.
-These practices are based upon years of statistical data about the experiences of cyclists.
 The primary recommendation is that a bicyclist, as an operator of a pedal vehicle, should follow the rules of the road that are common to all vehicle types.
 Forester argues that behaving otherwise actually increases the likelihood of collisions with other vehicles.

 Principles

 Forester summarizes the rules of the road for vehicle operation in five principles: